CodeCorico/MemoryOverflow/templates/README.md

     ...
   },

-  // When the generator create a "variable" card, it use the [template name]-variable.jpg
+  // When the generator create a "Variable" card, it use the [template name]-variable.jpg picture
   // and the "type-variable" configuration area to display card informations
   // Same as "title", you can use an area and styles "type-variable": {
     ...
   },

-  // Same as "type-variable" but for the "code" cards "type-code": {
+  // Same as "type-variable" but for the "Code" cards
+  // It use the [template name]-code.jpg picture "type-code": {
     ...
   },

-  // Same as "type-variable" but for the "event" cards "type-event": {
+  // Same as "type-variable" but for the "Event" cards
+  // It use the [template name]-event.jpg picture "type-event": {
+    ...
+  },

+  // Same as "type-variable" but for "The Machine" cards
+  // It use the [template name]-the-machine.jpg picture "type-the-machine": {
     ...
   },